ricardo-perezo/Team.UI.Standards/Javascript/introduction.md

   var private="i'm private";//reserved word
 })()
 ```
-It's highly recommended use the "use strict" directive for

 # Note:
 All the clean code steps will be implicits on the code examples, for more detailed info please visit [Idiomatic clean code](https://github.com/rwaldron/idiomatic.js)